toastedqu/chunking/README.md

 1. **Document Retrieval**: Each retrieved chunk is mapped to its source document, and the results are compared with ground-truth query-document relevance scores.
 2. **Evidence Retrieval**: Each retrieved chunk is mapped to its corresponding evidence, and the results are compared with ground-truth query-evidence relevance scores.
 3. **Generation**: Queries and retrieved chunks are fed into an LLM to generate answers, which are then compared to ground-truth answers.

-This page only covers technical details.
-See [Notion](https://www.notion.so/vectara/SmartChunk-076aa4f2f2384331a2e2c4a6ea551e0e) for other info.

 # Modules
 ## Src